 If you liked this article, please share your thoughts with us in the comments below!

 Caring for indoor wheatgrass plants at home is easy!
 After planting your sprouts, find a spot for your planting tray that offers plenty of indirect sunlight.
 Wheatgrass needs lots of light to grow but is very sensitive to the high temperatures of direct sunlight.

 Once you’ve found a good place for your wheatgrass, it requires very little care, only needing water a few times daily.
 Since wheatgrass is a short-term crop, you only need to care for it for between 6 to 10 days before harvesting.
 This makes wheatgrass an ideal crop to keep on rotation, planting a new tray every couple of days as you near harvest for a constant supply.
-If you’d like to keep multiple trays on hand, consider setting up a tower garden, it’s the best way to garden indoors without a lot of space.
+If you’d like to keep multiple trays on hand, consider setting up a vertical wall garden, it’s the best way to garden indoors without a lot of space.